Transportation timeline

 • 1978 - Congress deregulates airlines.

-• 1980 - Six-Year Highway Improvement Program approved.
+• 1980 - Six-year Highway Improvement Program approved.

 • 1982 - Child restraint law covering under-four age group in effect.

-• 1984 - 30 miles of I-90/94, from Madison to Portage, are reconstructed from four to six lanes in one year.
+• 1984 - 30 miles of I-90/94, from Madison to Portage, are reconstructed from four to six lanes.

 • 1988 - I-43 is extended from Milwaukee to Beloit.